Skip to site content Skip to main menu

 Committees may establish Sub-Committees to assist and advise them in undertaking their responsibilities, subject to prior consultation with the Chair.

-Any such Sub-Committee will have its membership and terms of reference determined by the parent committee and may include authority to co-opt members.
+Any such Sub-Committee will have its membership and terms of reference determined by the parent committee or Board and may include authority to co-opt members.

 All decisions made at Committee or Sub-Committee meetings must be made by Board Members who are Members, or substitute Members of that Committee or Sub-Committee.